 Step 5.
 Finally, put actions from SalesTim connector “reject or approve team creation.”
 With action “approve team creation” provisioning of the requested team will start automatically

-Thus, with this flow, you can manage approval processes, limit team creation from the templates and avoid teams sprawl.
+With this flow, you can manage approval processes, limit team creation from the templates, and avoid teams sprawl.

 Indeed, with the SalesTim connector you can build a flow for any 3rd party app available in Power Automate.
 Would you like to create a team from the template when something happened in your internal app?
 Well, just use the SalesTim connector!
 Here are some examples.

 Using Dynamics 365 to manage sales processes?
 Read our article about Microsoft Teams integration with CRMs.

 With SalesTim connector you can create a team when a new record is created in Dynamics 365

 Hence, when someone creates a record, a fully provisioned team will appear in your Microsoft Teams environment with:

 With SalesTim for Salesforce you are able to collaborate on Salesforce records with your team members even if they do not have a Salesforce license.
 Based on Power Apps technology, SalesTim has many features for those who want to improve their collaboration around Microsoft Teams and Salesforce: